Vyral/brian-lessinger/_posts/2019-04-01-your-latest-market-update-as-we-enter-q2.md

 Over the next three to six months, I predict that home prices and interest rates will increase at a slow, steady pace that’ll be beneficial no matter what side of the transaction you’re on.
 Especially if you’re thinking of buying, now is a great opportunity.&nbsp;

-Whether you’re buying, selling, or you have any other questions about our market, don’t hesitate to reach out to me so I can help you achieve all of your real estate goals.
-I look forward to hearing from you.&nbsp;<br>&nbsp;
+If you're buying or selling, or if you have any other questions about our market, don’t hesitate to reach out to me so I can help you achieve all of your real estate goals.
+I look forward to hearing from you.&nbsp;

-&nbsp;